Gurudutt-Goswami/Spotfire-JS-Jquery/README.md

 ![Left Panel](https://user-images.githubusercontent.com/86184439/122728794-18ec5180-d296-11eb-8e6b-759a3934183e.PNG)

 ### Hierarchy Diagram
-The following diagram is from the Spotfire textarea only it doesn't have any resemblance with hierarchiral visualisation, although appears to be static but it includes a beautiful animation in it.
+The following diagram is from the Spotfire textarea only, it doesn't have any resemblance with hierarchiral visualisation as far the code is concern, although it appears to be static at first glance but it includes a beautiful animation in it.
 I hope you will like it.
+You will find the code to replicate this, above.

 ![Hierarchy Diagram](https://user-images.githubusercontent.com/86184439/122730622-0d018f00-d298-11eb-94a8-7cefe70c26b7.PNG)